Celebrate the fourth of July with 10 patriotic crafts for kids. Grab your red, white, and blue craft supplies and have some fun.

 This is a super easy take on the “fire-free sparklers.”
 Even very little hands can make these since all they require are ribbons and wash tape!

 Pom pom wreaths are adorable no matter what season, but add some extra yarn and you’ve got a firework-inspired masterpiece!
 Kids will have a blast with the yarn and love the little pom pom balls they create.

-Here’s a super simple necklace that looks good enough for the fashionably conscious to wear!
-Made out of paper straws, this necklace is unique with the rustic twine knotted between.
+Here’s a super simple necklace that looks fun enough for kids to wear!
+Made out of paper, this necklace is unique with the patterned paper.

 You don’t need much to create this fun, patriotic look.
 The knots in the hemp on this bracelet make it an interesting and fun craft for kids who are a little older.

 These flowers are far from complicated to make!
 All you need are red, white and blue paper circles and brads!
 Use them in a centerpiece, on a wreath or decorate a crown or headband for your child to wear.

 A star garland is nothing new, but add a little pop to yours by making your stars stand out – literally!
 Kids will get a kick out of how easy it is to make the paper stars three-dimensional.

 If Independence Day isn’t noisy enough for you, consider creating these awesome little musical instruments with your kids.
 Not only do they get to make a mess painting, but they get to have a blast being noisy, too!

 Pipe cleaners are great for fireworks!
 Just bend them into shape, add some simple, cheap beads to the ends and string them up!
 Hang them in front of a window, attach them to a hat, or string them in a garland.
 Whatever you do with them, kids will love this easy and colorful craft.

 Looking for more great ideas for the 4th of July?
 Try these 7 Patriotic Party Activities!